Where is it found?

 Formaldehyde is normally present at low levels, usually less than 0.06ppm (parts per million) in both outdoor and indoor air.
 Formaldehyde affects people in various ways.
 Some people are very sensitive to formaldehyde, while others may have no noticeable reaction at the same level of exposure.
-The Health and Safety Executive guidance note, Occupational Exposure Limits EH40, maximum exposure limit for formaldehyde is 2ppm over an eight hour time-weighted average reference period.
+The Health and Safety Executive guidance note, Workplace Exposure Limits EH40, maximum exposure limit for formaldehyde is 2ppm over an eight hour time-weighted average reference period.

 What are the solutions?